pact-foundation/pact-workshop-go/README.md

 The approach we are going to take to inject the header is as follows:

 1. If we receive any Authorization header, we override the incoming request with a valid (in time) Authorization header, and continue with whatever call was being made
-1. If we don't recieve a header, we do nothing
+1. If we don't receive a header, we do nothing

 _NOTE_: We are not considering the `403` scenario in this example.